Scottish-Tech-Army/Volunteer-app/APP_DEVELOPMENT.md

 ### Using .env variables

-You can use an `app/.env` file to store environment variables (often sensitive details like API keys, etc).
+You can use an `.env` file to store environment variables (often sensitive details like API keys, etc).

 > Be careful about using sensitive details like passwords and API keys in the front-end app as it's possible for someone to break into an app on their phone and get this data.
 Consider whether this is the best approach and discuss with others in the team if you're not sure.

 There are a few steps to add and use an environment variable using Expo:

-1. Add your variable to the `app/.env` file, e.g. `AMAZING_API_KEY="abc123def456ghi789"`
+1. Add your variable to the `.env` file, e.g. `AMAZING_API_KEY="abc123def456ghi789"`
-2. Edit the `app/app.config.ts` file and add a new entry inside the `extra` object, e.g. `amazingApiKey: process.env.AMAZING_API_KEY,`
+2. Edit the `app.config.ts` file and add a new entry inside the `extra` object, e.g. `amazingApiKey: process.env.AMAZING_API_KEY,`
 3. In the file in your code where you want to use this variable, add an import statement at the top of the file `import Constants from 'expo-constants'`
 4. In the same file, at the place in the code where you want to use the variable, you can access your variable with e.g. `Constants.expoConfig?.extra?.amazingApiKey` (note: Typescript considers that the value of this could be `undefined`, so you may need to handle that possibility)

-### Version
-API version 1.1 are protected by STA_API_KEY, that needs to be configured in `api/.env` and `app/.env` file.
-The version to be used in the development can be changed by modifying the STA_API_VERSION in the `app/.env` file in the `app` directory.

 ### Expo config file

-The `app/app.config.ts` file contains some configuration settings for the Expo CLI.
+The `app.config.ts` file contains some configuration settings for the Expo CLI.
 In some Expo documentation you might see references to updating a `config.json` file -- this is the same thing, we just store it in `app.config.ts` because it's more flexible (e.g. we can insert environment variables into it when the app is built and deployed).

 ### Expo known issues